DJ Steward: Personal life

-Steward is the son of Katicha Jackson-Williams and Danny Boy Steward and stepson of Tyrone Williams. named after his father, who was a former Death Row recording artist.
+Steward is the son of Katicha Jackson-Williams and Danny Boy Steward, and stepson of Tyrone Hill.
+He is named after his father, who was a former Death Row recording artist.
 He also played football in high school, and has a brother, Trent.
 Steward grew up in Oak Park, Illinois where he attended Brooks Middle School.
 He attended Fenwick his freshman and sophomore years, then transferred to Whitney Young for his last two years.
-He played travel ball since his middle school years with Meanstreets and played eybl circuit, where he made an even bigger name for himself.
+He played travel ball since his middle school years with Meanstreets and played EYBL circuit, where he made an even bigger name for himself.